awsdocs/amazon-vpc-user-guide/doc_source/get-started-ipv6.md

 + Associates an IPv6 Amazon\-provided CIDR block with a network border group\.
 For more information, see [Extend your VPC resources to Local Zones](Extend_VPCs.md#local-zone)\.

 **Note**
 This exercise covers the first scenario in the VPC wizard\.
-For more information about the other scenarios, see [Scenarios for Amazon VPC](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Scenarios.html)\.
+For information about the other scenarios, see [Create VPCs using the wizard](VPC_wizard.md)\.

 **To create a VPC in the default Availability Zone**